How To Uninstall Apps On Mac [Step-By-Step Guide]

 The app ensures enhanced privacy and security for Mac users by meticulously deleting hidden or leftover files and thoroughly uninstalling undesired applications.
 To use SpyHunter:

-- Download SpyHunter for free here and follow the installation instructions.
+- Download SpyHunter for free here and follow the on-screen instructions.

 - Click on the App Uninstaller tab.
 This will initiate an automatic application scan.